Epistle of Paul to the Corinthians

 33 For God is not the author of confusion, but of peace, as in all churches of the saints.

-If there is no other to confirm the word of prophecy, it should go unspoken.
+If there is no other person to confirm the word of prophecy, it should go unspoken.
 It is often asked: How can that be?
 Genuine Baptism in the Holy Spirit comes with the Holy Spirit as a guide.

-Topics: Women role in Church
+Concordance: Women role in the Church

 34 Let your women keep silence in the churches: for it is not permitted unto them to speak; but they are commanded to be under obedience, as also saith the law.